Queer Tango

-Queer Tango (or Tango Queer) is to dance Argentine tango without regard to the traditional heteronormative roles of the dancers, and often to exchange the leader and follower roles.
+Queer Tango (or Tango Queer) is dancing Argentine tango without regard to the traditional heteronormative roles of the dancers, and often to exchange the leader and follower roles.
 Therefore, it is related to open role or same-sex tango.
 The queer tango movement permits not only an access to tango for the LBGTQIAA+ community, but also supports female leaders and male followers, regardless of sexual orientation.

 Gender neutral dancing: open role reverse and same-sex tango

 Queer Tango was not approved at first, due to the blurred lines of gender roles and social class rankings being affected.
 The Queer Tango movement breaks these rigid heteronormative gender roles of the tango world and permits all the permutations of partnering within tango.
 Same-sex tangoing is frequent: men dance with men, women dance with women, who can lead or follow.
 Also men dance with women, exploring open role reverse.
 The term queer, commonly used as a synonym for the LBGTQIAA+ community, is used here in a larger sense.
 A queer tango dancer shifts the focus from sexuality to gender which allows to enhance his expressiveness by way of role exchange.
 Therefore, the Queer Tango scene gives not only a home to gay, lesbian, bisexual, transgender, intersex tangueras and tangueros (tango dancers), where they can feel comfortable, it also creates a liberated tango environment for gender-neutral dancing, where rules and codes of traditional tango no longer restrain communication between people.
 By way of queer tango teaching, heterosexuals dancers can learn the open role reverse and enhance their competences in tango.

 As with all types of social dance, including conventional tango, the skill level of Queer Tango varies.
 Dancers who engage in queer tango are interested in expression.
 "Bodies without organs" is a concept explored through same-sex tangoing, which allows people to experiment the dynamic presented in the technique.
 Living outside of the body and its organs can be a way for people to work more creatively and release ongoing stresses:We suggest that redrawing, blurring and/or smudging the boundaries of the essential(ized) body, poking holes and coming to terms with the porosity of our skin, might help us to grapple with the partial and processual becoming of our bodies-in-relation.This detaches form from function, challenges prefigured/ predetermined conceptions and understandings of body parts (including sexual elements, organs, and limbs), and opens up possibilities for thinking otherwise (and perversely) about the roles and functional boundaries being created and policed. |— Chessa Adsit-Morris, "It Takes More Than Two to (Multispecies) Tango: Queering Gender Texts in Environmental Education".